The Australian Human Rights Commission can investigate and resolve complaints of discrimination, harassment and bullying based on a person’s:

 The Commission can arrange an interpreter in your language or a sign language interpreter, if required.
 We can also help you write out your complaint if you need assistance.

-For more information contact our Complaints Information Service
+For more information contact our National Information Service

 Free interpretation and translation services are available by contacting 13 14 50 and asking for the Australian Human Rights Commission.